 In 2019, Alex submitted a formal request to the fire department for a religious accommodation to wear a beard, accompanied by religious letters and Scriptural support for his sincerely held belief.
 But even with all this information, the City refused to grant his religious accommodation request.
-As a result, Alex must shave every day to keep his position, even though he has never needed to wear a mask to perform his job as Air Mask Technician.
+As a result, Alex had to shave every day to keep his position, even though he has never needed to wear a mask to perform his job as Air Mask Technician.

 The lower court downplayed the important precedent set in Groff v.
 DeJoy and ignored the strong protections of the Free Exercise Clause and the Equal Protection Clause.
 It is illegal for the government to deny Alex’s religious accommodation request without a compelling justification.
-And while the city’s concerns are hypothetical, the harm to Alex from their refusal to respect his faith is very real.
+And while the city’s concerns were hypothetical, the harm to Alex from their refusal to respect his faith was very real.
 Along with the Harvard Religious Freedom Clinic, we appealed to the Third Circuit.

-“Alex has dedicated his life to serving his community for 20 years, and he wants to help his colleagues be as safe as possible,” said Joshua McDaniel, Assistant Clinical Professor and Faculty Director at the Harvard Religious Freedom Clinic.
+“Alex has dedicated his life to serving his community for 20 years, and he wants to help his colleagues be as safe as possible,” said Joshua McDaniel, Assistant Clinical Professor and Faculty Director at the Harvard Law School Religious Freedom Clinic.
 “The city should follow the law and respect his religious convictions.”

 In the brief filed on April 3, 2024, Alex’s attorneys argued, “This appeal is an ideal opportunity for this Court to provide much-needed guidance after the Supreme Court’s decision last term in Groff.
 Mr. Smith deserves his day in court to ask the jury to hold ACFD accountable for failing to accommodate his sincere religious exercise.
 On the present record, ACFD hasn’t shown that allowing an administrative employee to grow a beard would result in substantial increased costs.”